-JOURNALIST: Foreign Affairs Minister and Deputy Liberal Leader, Julie Bishop joins us now from Canberra.
-Minister, good morning and welcome.
+JOURNALIST: Foreign Minister Julie Bishop joins us now from Canberra.
+Minister, good morning to you.

 JULIE BISHOP: Good morning Sam.

 JOURNALIST: Interesting numbers in this report.
 Does it report indicate Australians are worse behaved overseas than ever before?

 JULIE BISHOP: Well Sam, first, a record number of Australians are travelling overseas.
 Last year there were over 10 million departures by Australians for overseas.
 There were about 15,000 occasions when consular support was sought from our officials overseas.
 The bad news is that the number of arrests overseas is increasing, the number of hospitalisations.
 But our message is clear: take out travel insurance, if you can't afford travel insurance, you really can't afford to go overseas.
 Make sure you have got the right cover for your activities, what you are doing overseas, but also then look up the Australian Government's website, smartraveller, and then register online so that we know you are overseas and you might need help.
 So there are lessons to be learned from the survey we took of Australians' travel overseas last year.
 Most particularly, be prepared and be informed.

 JOURNALIST: Ok, alright.
 Terrific advice.
 Let's move on to this ongoing arrest in China.
 Police there are reportedly preparing to charge the 18 Crown Casino employees for allegedly organising gambling overseas, they're calling it a 'whale hunt'.
 Have you been in touch with them or their families?